latex3/unicode-math/README.md

 [LPPL]: http://www.latex-project.org/lppl/

-This work is author-maintained and consists of the code files:
+This work is author-maintained and consists of the files listed in `MANIFEST.md`.

-- unicode-math.dtx,
-- unicode-math.ins,
-- um-code-*.dtx,
-- unicode-math-table.tex;

-the documentation files:

-- unicode-math.ltx,
-- unicode-math-code.ltx,
-- um-doc*.tex,
-- unimath-example.ltx,
-- unimath-symbols.ltx;

-the derived files:

-- unicode-math.lua,
-- unicode-math-xetex.sty,
-- unicode-math-luatex.sty,
-- unicode-math.sty;

-the compiled documentation files:

-- unicode-math.pdf,
-- unicode-math-code.pdf,
-- unimath-example.pdf,
-- unimath-symbols.pdf;

-and the test suite:

-- testfiles/support/umtest-preamble.tex,
-- testfiles/*.(lvt|tlg).